 This bug and the previous error both occurred in the same routine, format\integer, which deals with formating integers.
+The routine is shown is Figure ??.
 The complexity of the specification of even this one small helper function is representative of the minutia-laden constraints placed on many systems interfaces and their internals.
+The bugs are labeled BUG 1 and BUG 2 respectively.
+The only thing clear from their associated code fragments is that the cause of each error is not clear at all.
 We now give a more cursory description of the remaining errors.